 It consists of a 3M magnetic sticker, a spring steel sheet, and a coated top layer.
 It’s scratch-resistant and can be washed to remove any filament, oil, or other dirt with soap and water.
 The flexibility of the print bed allows you to flex and pop off finished prints with little effort.

 The top coating is coarsely textured to improve first-layer adhesion, removing the need for extra adhesives like glue or tape.
-The textured surface leaves a grainy imprint on the underside of prints, spoiling first layer details, but this applies to both printers, so it’s unavoidable whichever you buy.
+The textured surface leaves a grainy imprint on the underside of prints, spoiling first-layer details, but this applies to both printers, so it’s unavoidable whichever you buy.

-There’s also the option to replace the existing surface with a glass plate or less textured flexible plate.
+There’s also the option to replace the existing surface with a glass plate or a less textured flexible plate.